open-craft/opencraft/README.md

     cp .env .env.integration

-There is also a cleanup routine intended for use by CI services to check for and clean up any dangling OpenStack VMs past a certain age threshold.
-While it isn't necessary in the usual case, old integration tests that were killed without cleanup can be cleaned up after four hours by running the make target:
+There is also a cleanup routine intended for use by CI services to check for and clean up any dangling OpenStack VMs and MySQL databases past a certain age threshold.
+While it isn't necessary in the usual case, old integration tests that were killed without cleanup that are older than four hours, and old MySQL databases that are older than three days can be cleaned up by running the make
+target:

     make test.integration_cleanup